Estate Planning Attorneys

 Both of these designations dictate that a particular asset — such as a bank account, a certificate of deposit or stocks and bonds — be transferred to the person you designate immediately after your death.
 This method is far preferable to making someone a joint owner, as it doesn’t transfer any ownership until your death.
 However, while these techniques are simple, they fall way short on providing full protection that a living trust can provide for your heirs.

 Federal Estate Tax

 Simply put, the Federal Estate Tax is a tax the government imposes on your assets at your death.
-Fortunately, the current “unified credit” of approximately $11.2 million exempts the vast majority of people from paying estate taxes at death, though this amount is likely to be reduced.
+Fortunately, the current “unified credit” of approximately $11.7 million prevents the vast majority of people from paying estate taxes at death, though this amount is likely to be reduced in the near future.
 As the value of personal residences grows, along with the value of IRAs, pension and profit-sharing plans, automobiles, personal savings, and the face value of life insurance, we can help keep your hard-earned assets in the hands of those you care about.

 An estate planning attorney can also draft Charitable Trusts, Irrevocable Life Insurance Trusts and other more complex strategies.
 For clients with sufficient assets to make these techniques appropriate to consider, these devices can truly be a “wealth saver” and, in many cases, even a “wealth builder.”